-JOHANNA FOLK is a licensed clinical psychologist and Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the University of California, San Francisco (UCSF) and Zuckerberg San Francisco General Hospital.
-Dr. Folk received her Ph.D. in clinical psychology from George Mason University with an emphasis in quantitative methods and statistics; she completed her predoctoral internship at the UC Davis in the Trauma and Adolescent Mental Illness track and postdoctoral fellowship at UCSF in mental health services research.
-Dr. Folk's research centers on improving behavioral health outcomes for youth and families impacted by the legal system by leveraging technology and family support; she is a supervisor in the Juvenile Justice Behavioral Health Lab.
+JOHANNA FOLK is a licensed clinical psychologist and Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the University of California, San Francisco (UCSF) at Zuckerberg San Francisco General Hospital.
+Dr. Folk is the Associate Director of the Juvenile Justice Behavioral Health Lab.
+She received her Ph.D. in clinical psychology from George Mason University with an emphasis in quantitative methods and statistics; she completed her predoctoral internship at the UC Davis in the Trauma and Adolescent Mental Illness track and postdoctoral fellowship at UCSF in mental health services research.
+Dr. Folk's research centers on improving behavioral health outcomes for youth and families impacted by the legal and child welfare systems by leveraging technology and family support.
+She is a supervisor in the Juvenile Justice Behavioral Health Lab.